-Trillium coordinates services for adults and children to address mental health and substance use (MH/SU) challenges.
-To ensure people receive the services they need in a timely manner, we employ clinically-trained and licensed staff to manage and authorize those services.
+Trillium coordinates services for adults and children to address serious mental health and substance use (MH/SU) challenges.
+We employ clinically-trained and licensed staff to manage and authorize those services to ensure people receive the services they need in a timely manner

 Trillium requires priority admission to all women who are pregnant and injecting drugs, pregnant and using substances and other individuals who are injecting drugs.

-Care coordination is a major function at Trillium.
-It is a proactive, person-centered, assessment-based approach to integrating medically-necessary behavioral health services, primary health care and natural and community social support services.
+Care management is a major function at Trillium.
+It is a proactive, person-centered, assessment-based approach to integrating medically necessary behavioral health services, primary health care and natural and community social support services.
 We prioritize finding the right individualized care for the people we serve.

-Individuals who need intensive services are assigned to a Care Coordinator.
+Individuals who need intensive services are assigned to a Care Manager.
 This includes individuals recently hospitalized with MH/SU diagnoses and children at risk of or placed out-of-home.
-Most Care Coordination functions occur telephonically.
-Our team of Care Coordinators assists individuals and families in the following ways:
+Most Care Coordination functions occur over the phone.
+Our team of Care Managers assists individuals and families in the following ways: